-The Northwest Vermont REALTOR® Association (NVRA) serves REALTORS® and affiliated businesses in Chittenden, Franklin and Grand Isle Counties.
+The Northwest Vermont REALTOR® Association (NVRA) serves REALTORS® and affiliated businesses in Addison, Chittenden, Franklin and Grand Isle Counties.

 NVRA provides leadership for the REALTOR® community by protecting the interests of its members, promoting their value to the real estate consumer, setting high standards for professional practice, and advocating private property rights.